altdeep/causalML/syllabus.md

 * Instrumental variables
 * Mediation

+**Readings**
+* Pearl, Judea.
+"The algorithmization of counterfactuals."
+Annals of Mathematics and Artificial Intelligence 61.1 (2011): 29.
+* Pearl, Judea.
+"Mediating instrumental variables."
+(2011).
+* Pearl, Judea.
+"Interpretation and identification of causal mediation."
+Psychological methods 19.4 (2014): 459.

 ## Counterfactuals and causal programming (June 26, 2019)
 * Neccessity, sufficiency, and converting probability distributions to SCMs.
 * Counterfactuals and folk metaphysics